NickSam121/nuHDM-cosmo-sims/README.md

    For only sterile neutrino ---> ./ramses2gadget -dm output_0000X
    For gas data              ---> ./ramses2gadget -g  output_0000X
    For both gas+dm           ---> ./ramses2gadget -i  output_0000X
-Most likely, this procedure (no MPI needed here) will end with an error.
+Most likely, this procedure (no MPI needed here) will end with an error in less approximately less than 5 minutes.
+I usually run this on the head node of the cluster.
+It is not memory expensive.

-   b)no mpi + makefile.config+ ahf_halos.c varies with model
+   b)AHF.
+The identification of the bound structures: no mpi + makefile.config+ ahf_halos.c varies with model